Purushottam-15/FindMyCollege/README.md

 ## Contributing
 Contributions are welcome.
 Open an issue or submit a pull request.
 If your change affects deployment or environment variables, please update this README.

-## License
-Add a LICENSE file to choose a license (e.g., MIT) if you plan to open-source the project.